-The preparation of the case for trial should be completed within two month from the date of filing the statements of claim with the court.
-As a general rule, preparation of the case for trial is completed at a preliminary hearing that is normally scheduled by the judge within about a month from the submission of the statements of claim.
+The preparation of the case for trial should be completed within two months of the date of filing the statements of claim with the court.
+As a general rule, preparation of the case for trial is completed at a preliminary hearing that is normally scheduled by the judge within about a month of the submission of the statements of claim.

 The preliminary hearing is heard by a judge alone to consider the results of the preparatory work by the court and persons involved in the procedure, as well as to decide if the case is ready for a court hearing and if a court hearing in first instance can be appointed.